andreasjordan/demos/PSAutoLab/README.md

 ### Take a snapshot

-This is the perfect time to take a snapshot of the lab to be able to came back to this point.
-If you are in the coniguration folder, then simple use ```Snapshot-Lab```.
+This is the perfect time to take a snapshot of the lab to be able to come back to this point.
+If you are in the configuration folder, then simply use ```Snapshot-Lab```.

 ### Setup the SQL Server sources and demo databases

-I use the script ```02_setup_sources.ps1``` to add a virtual dvd drive with the ISO of the SQL Server sources and to transfer SQLServer updates and demo databases onto the client WIN10.
+I use the script ```02_setup_sources.ps1``` to copy the SQL Server sources to the harddrive of WIN10 via a virtual dvd drive for the ISO files in the resources folder.
+I also transfer SQL Server updates and demo databases onto the client WIN10.
 Edit the script so it fits your needs.
 If you add cool new stuff then let me know, maybe I like it, too.

 You want to know where the StackOverflow2010.zip comes from?
 Have a look at [this blog post](https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent/) from Brent Ozar.